ileskaa/csb-project-1/README.md

 pip install -r requirements.txt
 ```

-Next, you can apply migrations via `python manage.py migrate`.
+Next, set up the database with `sqlite3 db.sqlite3 < dump.sql`.
 Migrations are Django's way of applying the changes made to your models into the database schema.

 When you want to exit the virtual environment, use `deactivate`